 Our goal with these interviews is to present them in their original form while adhering to our editorial standards.
 We edit out repetitions, production talk and some unverifiable claims.
 We omit sections where an interview subject has gone off the record.
 We remove factual errors, or, when a fact is in dispute, annotate the transcript to reflect that dispute.
 We also conduct a legal review to ensure the interview content does not violate libel or privacy laws.

-So far, the Transparency Project has enhanced these FRONTLINE investigations:
+The Transparency Project includes interviews from these FRONTLINE investigations:

-For Trump’s Showdown – The Interactive Film (2018) we added a new design to make it easier to navigate between the film and the source material in more than 60 original interviews.
+Trump’s Showdown: The Interactive Film (2018): an experiment making it easier to navigate between the film and the source material in more than 60 original interviews

 FRONTLINE’s commitment to publishing interviews is nothing new; we’ve been putting transcripts online since 1996, in the early days of the internet.
 Transparency and accountability are important parts of our journalistic guidelines.